Scholarships for Advertising Majors

 The Advertising Foundation of Fort Wayne offers students with a permanent residence in the Fort Wayne, IN area the opportunity to apply for a scholarship ranging from $1,000-$1,500.
 The funds are paid directly to the college or university involved and are to be used toward tuition and fees.

-Three scholarships in the amount of $1,000 each are available to both high school students and those currently studying advertising from the Orlando Advertising Foundation.
+Several scholarships in the amount of $1,500 each are available to both high school students and those currently studying advertising from the American Advertising Foundation of Orlando.
 Interested parties will submit an official transcript, SAT scores, a minimum of two letters of reference, and a completed application form.
-Samples of work can also be submitted for consideration by the OAF.
+Samples of advertising-related work can also be submitted for consideration by the committee.
+The funds are disbursed in two increments of $750 each.

 Tenth District American Advertising Federation